VeronikaRuliskova/help/docs/sender-type.md

 ---

 ## What is a sender type and how can I use it?
-You, as a sender who initiates a message, have different options how to present yourself to your customers, staff and others.
+You, as a sender who initiates the communication, have different options how to present yourself to your customers, staff and others.
 In other words, when a recipient opens your message, he/she will immediately see who sent the message.

 BulkGate has 4 types of sender, however `some of them might not be available in your country.`